vinodakachinnan/lt-docs/README.md

-# lt-docs
+# Living Traditioins Documentation
-Documentation for Living Traditions
+Detailed documentatioin of the project.
+Visit the Development here.